tOOlmaRR/web-slideshow/README.md

 ## History
 ### v5.3.0
 - Significant improvements and additions to the readme documentation including technical details and better separation of documentation between products
-- UI improvements around the slideshow duration (file and DB based slideshows) and image dimensions (file-based slideshows)
+- UI improvements related to the slideshow duration (file-based and DB-based slideshows) and image dimensions (file-based slideshows)
 - (Coming Soon) Technical: enhancements to automated tests
 - (Coming Soon) Technical: connect test and coverage results to SonarCloud

 ### v5.2.0
 - Added static slideshows, including UI enhancements to allow you to choose either static or tag-based slideshows and hide anything that does not apply to your select.
 - UX Enhancement : display entire image path instead of just the filename.
-In the DB-based slideshow, this means adding an extra field in the slide info panel
+In the DB-based slideshow, this means adding an extra field in the slide info pane

 ### v5.1.1
 - UX enhancement : instead of halting the slideshow when adding tags to, or removing tags from, the current slide, the slideshow interval is now restarted.